volterraedge/terraform-provider-volterra/docs/resources/volterra_service_policy_rule.md

 `client_role` - (Optional) The predicate evaluates to true if any of the client's roles match the value(s) specified in client role..
 See [Client Role ](#client-role) below for details.

+`content_rewrite_action` - (Optional) Rewrite HTML response action to insert HTML content such as Javascript <script> tags into the HTML document.
+See [Content Rewrite Action ](#content-rewrite-action) below for details.

 `cookie_matchers` - (Optional) Note that all specified cookie matcher predicates must evaluate to true..
 See [Cookie Matchers ](#cookie-matchers) below for details.

 `domain_matcher` - (Optional) matcher..
 See [Domain Matcher ](#domain-matcher) below for details.